The Vermont Farm Immersion Program at Hartshorn Farm

 The Short Version:

-The Vermont Farm Immersion Program, Inc. is in the process of becoming a 501c3 educational nonprofit organization registered in the state of Vermont whose mission is to inspire, guide, and educate the next generation of farmers and food business entrepreneurs, as well as empower individuals to grow food at home sustainably and with climate change in mind.
+The Vermont Farm Immersion Program, Inc. is a 501c3 educational nonprofit organization registered in the state of Vermont whose mission is to inspire, guide, and educate the next generation of farmers and food business entrepreneurs, as well as empower individuals to grow food at home sustainably and with climate change in mind.

-We are offering three 28-day summer farm immersion programs this summer.
+We are offering three, one month long, experiential learning summer farm immersion programs.